The Maternity Leave Policy sets out the entitlements and support available to pregnant employees and to those on and returning from maternity leave.

 - The date you intend to start maternity leave (maternity leave can commence on any day of the week).

 6.1 Any work activity which could pose a risk when pregnant must be assessed to determine if anything needs to be done.
-Your manager, or person in charge of your work, is responsible for carrying out an assessment.
-It is your responsibility to let your manager know as soon as you are pregnant in order for the assessment to be undertaken.
+Your manager, or the person in charge of your work, is responsible for carrying out an assessment.
+It is your responsibility to inform your manager as soon as you are pregnant so the assessment can be undertaken.

 6.2 Guidance on pregnancy risk assessments is available from the Safety Department or Occupational Health.